 The holidays are just around the corner!
-Soon you’ll be breaking out those Christmas decorations, writing letters to Santa, crafting sweet Christmas cookies and shopping ‘til you drop.
-To help you sleigh this season, we’ve gathered our favorite hacks for making unique decor, keeping your house clean, saving on gifts and so much more.
+Soon you’ll be breaking out those Christmas decorations, writing letters to Santa, crafting sweet Christmas cookies, and shopping ‘til you drop.
+To help you sleigh this season, we’ve gathered our favorite hacks for making unique decor, keeping your house clean, saving on gifts, and even creative ways to use twinkle lights.
 Check out the full list below, and you can even check it twice!

 Crystal Vase Cookie Stamp